murtaza-ch/murtaza-ch/README.md

 * 🖥️  See my portfolio at [My Portfolio](http://murtazaasghar.com)
 * ✉️  You can contact me at [murtazach275@gmail.com](mailto:murtazach275@gmail.com)
 * 🚀  I'm currently working on [Virtual Concerts](http://moshpit.live)
-* 🧠  I'm learning AWS
-* 🤝  I'm open to collaborating on Open source propjects
+* 🤝  I'm open to collaborating on Open source projects
 * ⚡  Ninja

 ### Skills